bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 The component data object should contain a value for `creationLabel`, `child`, and optionally `adId`.
 These values will be used as part of the tracking URL.

-In the navigation example, these values were obtained by splitting the information provided via data attribute (in this example, data-attribute looks as such: `data-navigation='akuko_0'` - akuko is the label used for the first link in the nav, and 0 is the link index.
+In the navigation example, these values were obtained by using multiple data attributes.

 ```jsx
 import React, { useContext } from 'react';